 Since APA is a 501(c)(3) organization, it would be illegal for APA dues or funds to be used to support activities related to political campaigns, or to give funds to a 501(c)(6).
-The EdAT must be funded independently of any APA funding.
+EdAT must be supported independently of any APA funding.

 How is the Education Advocacy Trust Funded?

 Without your support the psychology education and training community’s efforts to build legislative support for quality psychology education, including the allocation of funds to federal grant programs that directly support psychology education, will continue to be hindered.
-In addition, access to key policymakers in an effort to promote psychology as an essential health profession and integral to an efficient, effective, integrated approach to health care will be limited, as Education Directorate staff cannot fully engage in the political process necessary to advance psychology’s agenda without this legal mechanism in place.
+In addition, access to key policymakers in an effort to promote psychology as an essential health profession and a STEM discipline will be limited, as Education Directorate staff cannot fully engage in the political process necessary to advance psychology’s agenda without this legal entity in place.

 Who Oversees the Education Advocacy Trust?

-The activities of the Trust are overseen by its Trustees, who are the same people who serve on the APA Board of Educational Affairs, and the APAPO Treasurer, who is the same person as the APA Treasurer.
+The activities of the Trust are overseen by its trustees, who are the members of APA’s Board of Educational Affairs.
+EdAT finances are overseen by the APAPO Treasurer.